-- 10.2.
+- 9.8.
+Room service charges for non-alcoholic beverages and other foodstuffs, when these constitute a traveler's meal.
+These purchases, however, are subject to the limitations for meals and incidentals.
+(Since these purchases are generally fairly expensive, not much nutrition is available to the traveler for the price paid and the traveler might be well advised to seek other alternatives.) - 10.
+To be reimbursed for lodging: - 10.1.
+Lodging must be at a commercial establishment, and - 10.2.
 An itemized bill/invoice/statement/receipt from a commercial lodging establishment must be provided. - 11.
 When lodging is arranged at a commercial establishment, the lowest available rate (governmental, commercial, corporate, group, event, etc.) should be sought. - 12.
 Lodging may be shared: - 12.1.
 At the option of State travelers.
-Agency management, however, may include the cost of lodging in deciding which employees are to travel on State business. - 12.2.
+Agency management, however, may include the cost of lodging in making a determination as to which employees are to travel on State business. - 12.2.
 At the option of agency management.
 This is true only when the travelers involved are of the same sex. - 13.
-When lodging is shared, reimbursement per person should not exceed the amount that would have been allowed had the lodgers not shared accommodations, i.e., the single room rate (subject to the local reimbursement limit) times the number of travelers.
+When lodging is shared, reimbursement per person should not exceed the amount that would have been allowed had the lodgers not shared accommodations, i.e., the single room rate.
 Below are the three accepted methods for requesting reimbursement when lodging is shared by State travelers: - 13.1.
 Each traveler should obtain a separate original lodging receipt for his portion of the lodging cost.
 The total of the separate lodging receipts cannot exceed the total lodging cost.
 When a room is to be shared, the travelers should request separate receipts in advance (when they register or check in) from the lodging establishment. - 13.2.
-At the discretion of the travelers or if the lodging establishment cannot or will not provide separate original lodging receipts, one traveler may submit the original lodging receipt and the other traveler(s) may submit photocopies.
+At the discretion of the travelers or if the lodging establishment cannot or will not provide separate original lodging receipts, , one traveler may submit the original lodging receipt and the other traveler(s) may submit photocopies.
 However, each receipt (both the original and the photocopies) must be marked "Shared Lodging" and must include the names of all travelers sharing the room.
 Photocopies must be signed by the traveler submitting them, his supervisor and an authorized agency signer.
 No photocopies will be accepted without these original signatures. - 14.
-When State-reimbursed lodging is shared with a family member, unless the family member is also on State business, the amount of reimbursement shall not exceed the amount that would have been allowed had the traveler been lodging alone, i.e., the total single room rate. - 15.
-To determine the correct rate for lodging, follow the instructions set forth below. - 15.1.
-For travel within the continental U.S.: - 15.1.1.
-Locate the topic of SAAM entitled "Travel Reimbursement Tables." - 15.1.2.
-Locate the "Lodging" column.
+When State-reimbursed lodging is shared with a family member, unless the family member is also on State business, the amount of reimbursement shall not exceed the amount that would have been allowed had the traveler been lodging alone, i.e., the total single room rate.

-Topic 50 Travel Issued 11/27/17 Section 30 Hotels, Motels and Lodging Page 5 of 6
+Topic 50 Travel Issued 05/01/15 Section 30 Hotels, Motels and Lodging Page 4 of 5